meltmedia/jgroups-aws/README.md

 ---------------------
 * timeout - the timeout in milliseconds
 * port_number - the port number that the nodes will communicate over.
 This needs to be the same on all nodes.
 The default is 7800.
 * port_range - the number of additional ports to be probed for membership.
 A port_range of 0 does not probe additional ports.
 Example: initial_hosts=A[7800] port_range=0 probes A:7800, port_range=1 probes A:7800 and A:7801.
-The default is 0 in versions 1.5+, was 50 previously.
+The default is 50.
 * tags - A comma delimited list of EC2 node tag names.
 The current nodes values are matched against other nodes to find cluster members.
 * filters - A colon delimited list of filters.
 Each filter defines a name and a comma delimited list of possible values.